wzedi/terraform-aws-demo/README.md

 * If you do destroy the stack and then attempt to redeploy the database password secret name will be in conflict and must be changed in the rds config (maybe it should be a var)
 * When destroying the stack with `var.rds_skip_final_snapshot` set to `true` the destroy will fail after timeout because the DB options group is in use by the final snapshot and cannot be deleted.
 The final snapshot must be manually deleted.

+## Possible improvements given time

+* The userdata creates a bunch of files with bash heredocs - there are better ways to do that
+* the DB password lookup in the PHP script shells out to the AWS CLI - this would be better done with the AWS SDK
+*